vbauer/manet/README.md

   <dt>--options:{option}</dt>
   <dd>Default query parameters.
 See also "Query parameters" for more details.
 Example: "--options:width 101"</dd>

-  <dt>--statuscodes value</dt>
+  <dt>--statusCodeBlacklist</dt>
   <dd>Blacklist certain HTTP status response codes, defaults to allowing all status codes from server.
-Example (to not capture 404 pages and instead return error): "--statuscode 404"</dd>
+Must pass more than one when using argument method</dd>
-  <dd>Example (to not capture 404 or 500 pages and instead return error): "--statuscode 404 --statuscode 500"</dd>
+  <dd>Example (to not capture 404 or 500 pages and instead return error): "--statusCodeBlacklist 404 --statusCodeBlacklist 500"</dd>
-  <dd>For a large amount of blacklisting, it's better to update the config.json file instead.</dd>
+  <dd>For a large amount of blacklisting, it's better to update the default.json file instead.</dd>

+  <dt>--statusCodeCeiling</dt>
+  <dd>Add a ceiling to limit desired HTTP status response codes.</dd>
+  <dd>Example to not capture 400s or higher: "--statusCodeCeiling 400"</dd>

 </dl>